An Introduction To Tethered Drones

 Free-flying drones are defined as unmanned aircraft, subjecting them to many rules and regulations set by the FAA.

-As long as the drone is not an unmanned aircraft (tethered), it will be exempt from the traditional drone regulations.
 Countries have different airspace regulations, so it is always important to follow proper protocol when traveling with a drone to avoid penalties.

 Tethered Drone Uses